cocoisland/beautiful-jekyll/_posts/2018-12-13-Avoid-Bad-Airlines.md

 ![Airline accidents](https://github.com/cocoisland/cocoisland.github.io/blob/master/img/airline_accidents.png)

-Comparing top major airlines with highest accidents from period 1985-1999 to 2000-2014, most of the prior accident prone airlines showed up in the latter period.
+From period 1985-1999 to 2000-2014, most of the prior top 56 major accident prone airlines showed up in the latter period.
 However upon closer examination, these major airlines shared a commonality which was servicing high traffic airports
 * Top accident airlines commonality are major airline flown in and out of major busy airport.
 * Higher rate of passengers travelled and flight flown, resulted in higher accident incidents rate.